SCOREC/fep/a4/README.md

 make
 ```

+By this piont you should see the executables in the folder, which will be used to run the cases.

-to clean your build you can use
+Note that if you need to clean your build (i.e., removeing the executables) you can use
 ```
 make clean
 ```